 Myanmar is still opening up to tourism (they only just got banks in Yangon and internet is patchy) so check other websites for the latest.

 No. India, alone, deserves many months!
 Don't do the so common mistake of trying to see as much as possible in the shortest time: you'll end up seeing a little bit of nothing at all!
 Focus in on one region, like Rajasthan or Kerala, in India, for instance.
-Or do a themed trip, like the Himalayas or the islands of the Indian Ocean, or Hindu temples, or Buddhist monasteries in Nepal, etc. There is so much to see and digest in Southern Asia that your brains would require time to truly appreciate everything you'll find in each country/region. over 1 year agoAnswered by Diego Echeagaray via WorldNomads.com
+Or do a themed trip, like the Himalayas or the islands of the Indian Ocean, or Hindu temples, or Buddhist monasteries in Nepal, etc. There is so much to see and digest in Southern Asia that your brains would require time to truly appreciate everything you'll find in each country/region. almost 3 years agoAnswered by Diego Echeagaray via WorldNomads.com

 You will need visas for places like Bhutan well ahead of time so make sure you plan for that.